hezion15272/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 file 9-divide_and_rule generates a script that prints the result of POWER divided by DIVIDE, followed by new line

 file 10-love_exponent_breath creates a script that display the result of BREATH to the power LOVE

+file 11-binary_to_decimal writes a script that converts a number from base 2 to 10

+file 12-combinations create a script that prints all possible combinations of two letters, except oo

+file 13-print_float write a script that prints a number with two decimal places, followed by anew line